deden3791/2FA/README.md

 ## How To Run

-1. **Open Shell**: Open your command line interface and navigate to the folder containing the source code.
+1. **Open Shell**: Open your command line interface and navigate to the folder containing the source code `cd my-app`.

 2. **Install dependencies**: Run `make install` in your shell.
 This will install the required dependencies.